thilo20/MachiKoroPad/README.md

 2. Download this project to your computer
 3. Open project with Android Studio

-development state: beta (basic functional, not harmful!)
+development state: stable (functional, not harmful!)

-Future versions might be provided via app store.

 Instructions to run: